slingshot-aerospace-inc/EngineeringTakeHome/frontend/README.md

 ## Submission

-Fork this repo and send a link to your soultion to some_email@slingshotaerospace.com.
+Fork this repo and send a link to your solution to some_email@slingshotaerospace.com.